 Be safe, not sorry!
 Every spring brings an influx of heartbroken boaters who must face the reality that the guy-next-door version of boat winterizing is often less than perfect.
 There is nothing more distressing than to have the whole family onboard expecting the first ride of the season, only to have the ride cut short because the engine sprouts leaks.
 Modern engines have many places that can sustain freeze damage.
 Seawater pumps, heat exchangers, exhaust manifolds, water distribution housings, exhaust elbows and even the block itself can crack due to an incomplete or unprofessional winterization.
 The damages run from several hundreds to many thousands of dollars.
 Don’t leave your family standing on the dock.
 Have your boat professionally winterized this year.
-Call Roger or Trish in the service department with any questions.
+Call Phil or Kim in the service department with any questions.

 The gasoline in my boat is already treated for ethanol.
 Should I add more when I put my boat away for the winter?

 Yes.
 Studies have found that adding a second treatment at seasonal layup helps to inhibit corrosion and prevents phase separation of the gasoline in your tank.
 Fuel filters should be changed as well.
 A quick inspection for particulates in the gas poured from the old fuel filter will indicate whether your fuel system is beginning to show evidence of future fuel system problems.
 Experts agree that a high quality fuel system treatment like Quicksilver Fuel System Cleaner should be added at this time as well to help prevent rust and corrosion in the entire fuel system.
 As a bonus the additive will clean carburetors, fuel injectors and intake valves for great performance next boating season.